The world is on fire.. Technology enters the battle

 help firefighters fight huge, out-of-control bushfires in the region, as Global

 News reported in a report.
 Recently.
-The report stated that these

 aircraft use artificial intelligence to collect and analyze basic information